Holden Ute: 'Holden' Coupe Utility

-First Generation
+First generation

-The Holden 50-2106 was the first Holden Ute, based on the Holden 48-215.
+The Holden 50-2106 was the first Holden utility, released in 1951, based on the Holden 48-215.
+It was powered by the 'Grey motor' straight-six engine at 60 hp.

-Second Generation
+Second generation

 The second generation 'ute' was a revision of the 50-2106 and was based on the FE to EK Holden and retained the sedan body as a base.

-Third Generation
+Third generation

 The third generation Holden-based ute was slightly more refined than previous models, however still retained the full length floorpan, although gained the station wagon's wheelbase.

 Fourth generation

 Fifth generation

-The HQ-HZ was the first full body redesign of the ute and dropped the rear station wagon floor pan for a shorter, front row only style floorpan, along with introducing the Holden One Tonner cab-chassis, the HQ ute is highly desirable as it is the only 'Muscle era' Holden ute tagged to allow a 350 cubic-inch Chevrolet Small Block V8, removing the need to get an engineer to sign off on modifications.
+The HQ-WB was the first full body redesign of the ute and dropped the rear station wagon floor pan for a shorter, front row only style floorpan, along with introducing the Holden One Tonner cab-chassis, the HQ ute is highly desirable as it is the only 'Muscle era' Holden ute tagged to allow a 350 cubic-inch Chevrolet Small Block V8, removing the need to get an engineer to sign off on modifications.
 Although, as a result, these utes are highly restricted in states such as Victoria, for P-Plate drivers, although not surpassing legal power to weight limitations by a fair margin.

+Sixth generation

+The Holden Utility returned in 1990, as the Holden Utility (VG), based on the VN Commodore.
+The VP Commodore-based ute released in 1992.
+The VR Commodore-based ute released in 1993.
+The VS Commodore-based ute released in 1995, being produced until the introduction of the VU in 2000.